thraizz/force-read-mode/README.md

 2. Enable the plugin from **Settings → Community Plugins**.
 3. Open **Settings → Force Read Mode** to configure:
    - Add folder paths where you want markdown files to open in read mode (one path per line).
+4. Use the Command Palette (Ctrl+P or Cmd+P) to toggle the plugin on or off with "Force Read Mode: Enable" or "Force Read Mode: Disable".

 ## Development